Roland Fomundam: Early life

 Fomundam is a native of Ku Momo Northwest Region (Cameroon).
 He studied at Northeastern University in the United States.

 Career

 Fomundam is the founder and CEO of Greenhouse Ventures Ltd. He started his professional career in 2007.
 He has launched three companies in a bid to enhance the agricultural sector in Africa to be more profitable.
 His contributions to the development of agricultural sector in Africa earned him two nominations in 2016 and 2017 by Advance Media CELBMD Africa and partners in the category of business.
+He has been an advocate for sustainable agriculture and sustainable technology within agricultural businesses.